U.Va. shooting suspect part of field trip, school confirms

 CHARLOTTESVILLE, Va.
 (AP) — A University of Virginia student who went on a field trip to see a play with classmates is the one suspected of opening fire inside the bus they were riding in when the group returned to campus, a university spokesperson confirmed Tuesday.

 Spokesperson Brian Coy said the suspect in the shooting, Christopher Darnell Jones Jr., 22, joined what was previously described as a group of about two dozen others who traveled about 120 miles (193 kilometers) from the campus in Charlottesville, Virginia, to Washington for the field trip Sunday.
-Police said Jones, a former member of the school’s football team, shot and killed three current team members and wounded two other students.
+Police said Jones, a former member of the school’s football team, shot and killed three current team members and wounded two other students, one of them also a football player.

-The shooting set off panic and a 12-hour lockdown of the campus until the suspect was captured just outside Richmond on Monday.
+The shooting set off panic and a 12-hour lockdown of the campus until the suspect was captured Monday just outside Richmond.

 University President Jim Ryan said at a news conference Monday that authorities did not have a “full understanding” of the motive or circumstances of the shooting.
 Authorities said it was unclear how Jones was able to flee the shooting scene.

-Jones was a member of the school’s football team during the 2018 season.
-He is accused of fatally shooting three current members of the team and wounding a fourth member.
-Authorities have not said if the other student who was wounded is also on the team.
+Virginia Gov. Glenn Youngkin ordered flags around the state lowered to half-staff and he also made an unannounced visit to the campus.
+Speaking to reporters near a memorial at the football stadium after he left flowers, he said he came to pay “deep respects and hopefully take a moment to support these families.”

+“It’s beyond anything any parent can possibly imagine.
+And the first lady and I, our hearts are just broken for these families,” said Youngkin, who also thanked the first responders and said he was praying for the wounded students.

-Ryan identified the three slain students as Devin Chandler, Lavel Davis Jr. and D’Sean Perry.
+The university has identified the three slain students as Devin Chandler, Lavel Davis Jr. and D’Sean Perry.
+Head football coach Tony Elliott said they were all “incredible young men with huge aspirations and extremely bright futures.”

-Jones faces three counts of second-degree murder and three counts of using a handgun in the commission of a felony, university police Chief Timothy Longo Sr. said.
-It was not immediately clear when Jones would make his first court appearance.
+Hingeley also identified the fourth and fifth surviving victims, one of whom is a football team member.
+Jones faces the malicious wounding and related gun charges in connection with the attack on those survivors.

 “My heart goes out to their families.
 I don’t know what to say, except I’m sorry, on his behalf, and I apologize,” he said.